 What is Dry Eye Syndrome?

 Dry eye is a condition in which there are insufficient tears to lubricate and nourish the eye.
 Tears are necessary for maintaining the health of the front surface of the eye and for providing clear vision.
 People with dry eyes either do not produce enough tears or have a poor quality of tears.
 Dry eye is a common and often chronic problem.
-While it mostly affects older adults, the prevalence has increased in younger generations mainly due to contact lens abuse and increased usage of electronics for daily activities.
+While it mostly affects older adults, the prevalence has increased in younger generations mainly due to contact lens wear, increased usage of electronics for daily activities and changes in the balanced American diet.
 People with dry eyes may experience symptoms of irritated, gritty, scratchy, or burning eyes, a feeling of something in their eyes, excess watering, and blurred vision.
 Advanced dry eyes may damage the front surface of the eye and impair vision.
-Treatments for dry eyes aim to restore or maintain the normal amount of tears in the eye to minimize dryness and related discomfort and to maintain eye health.
+If left untreated, dry eye sufferers will experience chronic and progressive dry eye damage to the eyes, resulting in decreased quality of life.

 Causes of Dry Eye and Treatment

 - Inadequate amount of tears —Tears are produced by several glands in and around the eyelids.
 Tear production tends to diminish with age, with various medical conditions, or as a side effect of certain medicines.
 Environmental conditions such as wind and dry climates can also affect tear volume by increasing tear evaporation.
 When the normal amount of tear production decreases or tears evaporate too quickly from the eyes, symptoms of dry eye can develop.